 Areas of Understanding represent broad, thematic approaches to college-level learning and appear in the Associate Core Program because of their importance in building a useful and valuable liberal arts learning experience for adult students at Elizabethtown College.
 These Areas of Understanding are further described in the Baccalaureate Core section.
-All associate degree students must complete one course (3 credits) in the Mathematical Analysis area.
-In addition, associate degree students, except for Human Services, must complete three courses (totaling 9-10 credits) from any three different Areas of Understanding that follow:
+All associate degree students, except for Human Services majors, must complete three courses (totaling 9-10 credits) from any three different Areas of Understanding that follow: